Melamine Sponge vs. Magic Eraser

 We are a private label distributor of Magic Erasers.
 Our company buys the same product from Germany as the Mr. Clean Eraser.

-The best part about the generic melamine foam sponges is they cost so much less!
+The best part about the generic melamine foam sponges is they cost SO much less — 3x less!

-For example, at Sponge Outlet, you can get the basic eraser sponges for as low as 29 cents apiece (and free shipping).
-I think the lowest I’ve seen Mr. Clean Magic Erasers is around 75 cents apiece.
-That’s a big difference for basically the same product.
+- At Sponge Outlet, you can get the basic melamine eraser sponges for as low as 29 cents apiece (and free shipping).

 How I Use A Melamine Sponge Around The House